-Wild Lily of the Valley is a small vertical-stemmed plant that grows two separate glossy and oval shaped leaves.
-From May to June, the final part of the stem create some pretty little white flowers in a cluster.
-Afterwards, the flowers turn into bright red fruits that lasts even through winter.
+Canada mayflower is a small vertical-stemmed plant that grows two separate glossy and oval-shaped leaves.
+From May to June, the final part of the stem creates some pretty little white flowers in a cluster.
+Afterward, the flowers turn into bright red fruits that last even through winter.

 You can make tea from Maianthemum canadense leaves to treat headaches.
 In a cold tea, you can gargle to relieve sore throats.
-Pregnant women have used Lily of the Valley as a kidney tonic.
+Pregnant women have used mayflower as a kidney tonic.
 Young leaves are sometimes sought after in the spring for the purgative effect.

 It should be known that while the fruits are edible, they should be consumed with caution and never in excess.

 Maianthemum canadense likes to grow in humus-rich soils, often in recently cleared woodland.
 It grows in abundance in the coniferous understory of the Northern boreal forests.
-You can find Lily of the Valley all over Canada and in the U.S. as south as Georgia.
+You can find mayflower all over Canada and in the U.S. as south as Georgia.